krasimir/riew/README.md

 We have two generator functions (routines) `A` and `B`.
 They start synchronously one after each other.
 However, `A` is paused (blocked) at the `yield take` statement because it wants to read from the channel `ch` but there is nothing inside.
 Then routine `B` puts `Steve` and routine `A` resumes back.
 Now `B` is blocked because it tries to read from the same channel. `Steve` is already consumed by the other routine so we are again at the same blocking situation. `B` waits till `A` puts `Hello Steve, how are you?`.
 At the end the log happens and we see the message into the console.

 This is the basic idea behind [CSP](https://en.wikipedia.org/wiki/Communicating_sequential_processes).
 We have channels that are used for communication and synchronization.
 By default the channel operations are blocking.
 Putting can't happen until there is someone to take and the opposite - taking can't happen until there is someone to put.
 This is the behavior of the standard non-buffered channel.
-We have couple of other buffer types here in Riew to accommodate the needs that we have.
+We have couple of other buffer types here in Riew.

 The _channel_ in Riew has an unique ID.
 In one application there may be only one channel with a given ID.
 Every time when we want to create/use a channel we may pass the channel instance itself or just its ID.
 We may even skip the creation of the channel and simply use an ID.
 Riew will create the channel for us the first time it is used.
 The snippet above may be translated to the following: